 Many tools are available to implementing b2b lead generation, perhaps your current CRM system already offers possibilities for it, but you never used it.

 Conclusion – the B2B buyer journey

 Accurately drawing up the B2B buyer journey ultimately leads to more sales.
 It is crucial to collect insight into your target groups and make different buyer journey phases measurable.

 What does the visitor on your website do?
 From which channels do visitors come, and how often do they complete the right actions on your website – and what content and information do they consume?
 How is that consistent with the steps in the buyer journey – and what is the next step that a potential lead wants to take?
-This all can be tracked with a CPA tracking software.
+This all can be tracked with CPA tracking software.
 Read more about CPA tracking software on our blog post.